barraz4/K-repeat-free-algorithm/README.md

 # K-repeat-free-algorithm
-Implementaion of encoding and decoding scheme for k=alog(n) with 1&lt;a&lt;2 describe in the paper K-repeat-free by: Ohad Elishco, Ryan Gabrys, Eitan Yaakobi and Muriel M´edard
+Implementation of encoding and decoding scheme for k=alog(n) with 1&lt;a&lt;2 described in the paper Repeat-Free Codes by Ohad Elishco, Ryan Gabrys, Eitan Yaakobi, and Muriel M´edard